LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 Fingerprints and a lot of who knows what.

-Actually a win because I just ordered [a laptop cleaning kit](https://amzn.to/3Y6SVC6) and wont let anyone else see that mess again.
+Actually a win because I just ordered [a laptop cleaning kit](https://amzn.to/3Y6SVC6) and won't let anyone else see that mess again!

+Learn from my fail-win and clean your laptop too before it's too late!

 ### Password exposed!

 During a pairing session with Test Double, I repeatedly typed my admin password incorrectly in front of two devs after they repeatedly aided me by looking away, then I repeated to type it in plain command line text for them to see!!
 LOL.

 How did that happen?
 The Test Double dev was asking me perform some actions.
-Specifically, we started typing more CLI code than I typically do.
+Specifically, more CLI code than I typically use.
 When the CLI prompted me for my password, I had assumed it was my Git password instead of my MacBook user's password.
+FAIL.

-Actually a win because they were kind about it.
-I relearned how to reset my password, it's re-secured, and I have better security habits going forward.
+Actually a win because:
+- they were kind about it.
+- I relearned how to reset my password, it's re-secured, and I have better security habits going forward.

 "It’s important to change your login password from time to time to protect your privacy."
 [Change the login password on Mac](https://support.apple.com/guide/mac-help/change-the-login-password-on-mac-mchlp1550/mac)

 ## Losses that were actually wins

 ### Lost the idea that "solo traveling is not important"

 Actually a win because being OK or even rejuvenated by being alone occasionally is good!
+Put on your Oxygen mask before assisting others.

 ### Lost the idea that I am not ready to build & contribute